Schema Monitoring and Automatic Sensitive Data Discovery

 - From the Data Source page, click the + New Data Source button.

-- Storage Technology: Choose the Storage Technology of interest.
+- Data Platform: Choose the data platform of interest.
 This should align to where you loaded the data in the POV Data Setup walkthrough, but of course could be your own data as well.
 Note that if you are using the same Databricks workspace for Databricks and SQL Analytics, you only need to load it once.

 - Connection Information: This is the account Immuta will use to monitor your database and query the data